Planning Your Distribution Strategy

 Brand assets in unauthorized hands – Without proper distribution controls, sensitive or unapproved content ends up shared externally, potentially damaging your brand or violating agreements.

-Key Takeaway: Most organizations over-complicate external sharing by creating user accounts when Portals would be simpler, more secure, and provide better tracking.
-Distribution problems are usually solved by using the right tool for the right scenario.
+Key Takeaway: Most organizations over-complicate distribution.
+Portals now handle both internal collaboration and external sharing, eliminating the need for complex workarounds.
+Distribution problems are usually solved by using the right portal type for the right scenario.

 Understanding Your Distribution Needs